 In February 2006, one of our subsidiaries completed the purchase of the net assets and business of a wholesale distributor of air conditioning and heating products operating from a single location in Kansas City, Missouri.
-The purchase price of the acquisition included cash payment of approximately \$300.
+The purchase price of the acquisition included cash payment of approximately \$200.

-In March 2006, one of our subsidiaries completed the acquisition of a refrigeration equipment distributor with locations in Birmingham and Montgomery, Alabama, funded by cash on hand of approximately \$1,000.
+In March 2006, one of our subsidiaries completed the acquisition of a refrigeration equipment distributor with locations in Birmingham and Montgomery, Alabama.
+The purchase price of the acquisition included a cash payment of approximately \$900.